You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 Buckle up because we’re about to make sense of it all.

-In this article, we’ll dive into why waterproofing your drywall is a must for your garage or basement.
+In this article, we’ll dive into why waterproofing your drywall is a must for wet environments like your garage or basement.

 You’ll learn the difference between water-resistant and waterproof drywall and several methods for doing it (with pros and cons).
 Most importantly, you’ll learn how to implement these solutions in your own garage.